-In July 2020, the 2020 Employee Stock Purchase Plan (the "ESPP") was adopted by the Board of Directors and approved by the stockholders.
-The purpose of the ESPP is to provide eligible employees of the Company and other designated companies, with opportunities to purchase shares of the Company's common stock, par value \$0.0001 per share.
+In July 2020, the 2020 Employee Stock Purchase Plan (the "2020 ESPP") was also adopted by the Board of Directors and approved by the stockholders.
+The purpose of the 2020 ESPP is to provide eligible employees of the Company and other designated companies, with opportunities to purchase shares of the Company's common stock, par value \$0.0001 per share.
 Initially, 611,354 shares of common stock in the aggregate were approved and reserved for this purpose.
-The number of shares of common stock reserved and available for issuance under the 2020 ESPP shall be cumulatively increased on January 1, 2021 and each

-January 1 thereafter by the least of (i) 1,222,707 shares of common stock, (ii) 1% of the number of shares of common stock issued and outstanding on the immediately preceding December 31, and (iii) such number of shares of common stock as determined by the Administrator.
+The number of shares of common stock reserved and available for issuance under the 2020 ESPP shall be cumulatively increased on January 1, 2021 and each January 1 thereafter by the least of (i) 1,222,707 shares of common stock, (ii) 1% of the number of shares of common stock issued and outstanding on the immediately preceding December 31, and (iii) such number of shares of common stock as determined by the Administrator.
 The Board of Directors elected not to increase the number of available shares as of January 1, 2021 and 2022.
-At June 30, 2022, there was an aggregate of 537,997 shares reserved for future issuance under the ESPP.

-The ESPP allows eligible employees to authorize payroll deductions of up to 15% of their base salary or wages up to \$25,000 annually to be applied toward the purchase of shares of the Company's common stock on the last trading day of the offering period.
-Participating employees will purchase shares of the Company's common stock at a discount of up to 15% on the lesser of the closing price of the Company's common stock on the NASDAQ Global Market (i) on the first trading day of the offering period or (ii) the last day of any offering period.
-The Company utilizes the Black Scholes option pricing model to compute the fair market value of the shares and compensation expense is recognized over the offering period.
-The first ESPP offering period was shortened in duration to three months and commenced on April 1, 2022 and ended on June 30, 2022.
-New six-month offering periods will commence each January 1 and July 1 thereafter during the term of the plan, with the administrator having the right to establish different offering periods.
+The 2020 ESPP allows eligible employees to authorize payroll deductions of up to 15% of their base salary or wages up to \$25,000 annually to be applied toward the purchase of shares of the Company's common stock on the last trading day of the offering period.
+Participating employees will purchase shares of the Company's common stock at a discount of up to 15% on the lesser of the closing price of the Company's common stock on the NASDAQ Global Market (i) on the first trading day of the offering period.
+Offering periods under the 2020 ESPP will generally be in six months increments, commencing on January 1 and July 1 of each calendar year with the administrator having the right to establish different offering periods.
+The first offering period was shortened in duration to three months and commenced on April 1, 2022.

-Participation in the ESPP is voluntary.
-Eligible employees become participants in the ESPP by enrolling in the plan and authorizing payroll deductions.
-At the end of each offering period, accumulated payroll deductions are used to purchase the Company's shares at the discounted price.
-The Company makes no contributions to the ESPP.
-A participant may withdraw from the ESPP or suspend contributions to the ESPP.
-If the participant elects to withdraw during an offering, all contributions are refunded as soon as administratively practicable.
-If a participant elects to withdraw or suspend contributions, they will not be able to re-enroll in the current offering but may elect to participate in future offerings.
-The ESPP purchases only whole shares of the Company's shares.

-The Company issued 73,357 common shares under the ESPP during the three and six months ended June 30, 2022 at an average price per share of \$3.32.
-Cash received from purchases under the ESPP for the three and six months ended June 30, 2022 was \$0.2 million.
-The Company recognized \$0.1 million of compensation expense for the ESPP during the three and six months ended June 30, 2022.